All the advanced features you need, from research and analysis to risk management

 For more information on leverage, click here.

+Using leverage requires a high level of involvement, as it is advisable to monitor your positions frequently.
 To learn more about how leverage works, click here.